Lump Sum Allowances

 -

-Each of your new personal Lump Sum Allowances will be reduced to take into account the value of benefits you already received.
+Each of your new personal Lump Sum Allowances is reduced to take into account the value of benefits you already received.

 Lump Sum Allowance